swiftly-solution/documentation/docgen/output/events/gameevents/onclientloadoutchanged.md

 ---

 # OnClientLoadoutChanged
-This event is triggered when client_loadout_changed is triggered
+This event is triggered when client_loadout_changed is triggered.
 ::: tabs
 @tab Lua
 ```lua